Rick Forzano

-Richard Eugene Forzano (November 20, 1928 – January 10, 2019) was an American football coach at the high school, collegiate and professional levels, most prominently as head coach of the National Football League's Detroit Lions from 1974 to 1976.
+Richard Eugene Forzano (November 20, 1928 – January 10, 2019) was an American football coach at the high school, collegiate and professional levels, most prominently as head coach of the National Football League (NFL)'s Detroit Lions from 1974 to 1976.

 Early life and career

 Forzano was born November 20, 1928, in Akron, Ohio.
 He played football at Kenmore High School until he suffered a detached retina as a sophomore, which ended his playing days.
 He enlisted in the Marine Corps but was medically discharged as a result of the injury that left him with 20/400 vision in one eye.

 He enrolled at Kent State University and began coaching at Akron area high schools.
 A 1951 stint at Kenmore High School was followed one year later by a season at Hower High School.
 In 1953, he was promoted to head coach at Hower, where he stayed three seasons and compiled a 10–14–1 record.
 He completed his bachelor's degree in 1951 and his master's degree in 1955.